SkidrowW22/Pongo/README.md

 Here is the logic for player paddle.
 We just multiply the axis value (*which is 1*) with a variable speed and pass this to makevector node which moves the paddle on x axis.
 At the final we add the result to the impulse node which uses the paddle as target.
 ![5](https://user-images.githubusercontent.com/90534698/133913907-603e127a-939e-462f-9800-d05e45160725.png)

-The lefttrigger and righttrigger blueprints are trigger boxes which are used in another blueprint.
+The lefttrigger and righttrigger blueprints are trigger boxes which are used in Pball blueprint.

+Here is the scorring system.
+I used Event actorbeginoverlap node and cast it to lefttrigger and rightrigger, in that way all logic is scripted in pball blueprint where I can freely acces the ping pong ball and trigger boxes.
 ![1](https://user-images.githubusercontent.com/90534698/133913386-746ab805-06e6-4d9f-837e-a7cb66b748cc.png)
 ![2](https://user-images.githubusercontent.com/90534698/133913387-b8236632-de2b-40fc-bf35-d398ac8666a9.png)